 9. Stay off social media.

 Stay off social media for a while after a breakup.
-This could prevent you from venting your grievances on the public platform, which can be embarrassing in the long run.
-And more importantly, seeing your ex’s post or pictures of happy couples can only aggravate your pain.
+This just might save you from venting your grievances on public platforms, which can be embarrassing in the long run.
+And more important, seeing your ex’s post or pictures of happy couples will only aggravate your pain.

 10. Keep yourself busy at home.

 Spend some alone time doing things you love.
-Grab that book wanted to read, try a new recipe, meditate, get a pet, or plant some vegetables in your backyard.
-Do things that you love and were not able to do when you were with your ex.
+Grab that book you’ve always wanted to read, try a new recipe, meditate, get a pet, or plant some vegetables in your backyard.
+Do things you find self-soothing and nurturing, that you couldn’t find the time for when you were with your ex.

 11. Socialize with like-minded people.

 The “me time” in the initial days after a breakup can do wonders for you.
-However, overdoing it can have repercussions.
+However, excessive amounts of alone time can make you feel lonely and sad.
 Make dinner plans, go shopping, or attend a stand-up comedy show with friends.
 And, yes, remember to stick to friends who don’t judge you and who you are comfortable with.

 12. Find a new hobby.

 Redirect your focus and negative energy into a new hobby.
 Try out something exciting, such as learning a new language, joining a yoga or Zumba class, or learning to play a musical instrument.
-You could also take up physical activities, such as jogging/running and boxing, to crush those negative feelings.
+Consider taking up physical activities, such as jogging/running and boxing, to give yourself an endorphin boost for crushing negative emotions.

 13. Maintain a routine.

 Follow a new routine and organize your day focusing on self-care.
-Also, try to establish a routine that doesn’t remind you of them.
+Also, try to establish a routine that doesn’t remind you of your ex.
 For instance, you could start waking up early if you were used to waking up late when you were together.
-Small adjustments such as this could go a long way.
+Small adjustments like this can go a long way in giving you a sense of a new life.

 14. Spend time outdoors.